Show the methods or tactics used by the colonialists to consolidate their rule in Africa.

 3. Colonial Education System.

-The colonial powers destroyed African traditional education systems and replaced them with Western education.
+Colonial powers destroyed African traditional education systems like handcrafts, local herbal trainings and survival skills, replacing them with Western education including Arithmetics, reading and writting.

 4. Divide and Rule Policy.

-European colonialists deliberately divided Africans along tribal and religious lines.
-They developed and favored certain regions or groups while neglecting others.
+European colonialists intentionally divided Africans basing on tribal and religious lines.

-For example, in Nigeria, they focused development efforts in the areas dominated by christians in the South, leaving the Muslim areas in the North underdeveloped.
+In Nigeria, colonialists focused development efforts in areas dominated by christians in the South, leaving Muslim areas in the North underdeveloped.

-This division created mistrust among Africans and made it difficult for them to unite against colonial rule.
+This division created mistrust among Africans and made it difficult for them to unite, making colonial rule more stronger.

 5. De-industrialization of Africa.